ddlindeque/xerxes/README.md

 The virtual machine will host a system bus, a set of CPU's and collection of other devices.
 It will also run a clock to clock the system.

 ## Virtual punch card reader
 A punch card will be represented by a text file, and the reader will read this file as if it is a punch card.
-The punch card will have random access capability, thus each bit will be addressable.
+The punch card will have random access capability, thus each byte will be addressable.
 Each byte represented by the punch card will be one line in the file.
 Each line will have 1's and 0's representing the holes.
 ````
 0 1 0 0  1 0 1 1
 0 0 1 0  0 0 0 0